Fractured bone treatment in Hyderabad | Dr. Vasudeva Juvvadi

 - Swelling and bruising in the injured area

 - The affected bone might have a grating sensation

-- Discoloured skin around the fractured area
+- Discolored skin around the fractured area

-Orthopedic Treatment Hyderabad
+Fracture Treatment Hyderabad

 The healing of a bone is a natural process.
 In most cases, healing occurs automatically.
 Fracture treatment aims to ensure the best possible function of the broken bone after healing.

 To begin the natural healing process, the ends of the broken bone should be lined up first.
 It is known as reducing the fracture.